 TrustLine is California’s registry of in-home child care providers, tutors, in-home counselors, and child care staff at Ancillary Child Care Centers who have passed a background screening.
 It was created by the California Legislature in 1987 and is a powerful resource for parents hiring a nanny or baby-sitter.
 All caregivers listed with TrustLine have been cleared through a fingerprint check of records at the California Department of Justice.
 This means they have no disqualifying criminal convictions or substantiated child abuse reports in California.
 TrustLine is administered by the California Department of Social Services and the non-profit California Child Care Resource and Referral Network.
 It is endorsed by the California Academy of Pediatrics. -From Trustline.com

 Many common employer/nanny issues can be resolved with communication and counseling.
-We understand that introducing new caretakers to your children can be stressful on all parties involved, and our team stays in touch after the placement is completed to provide guidance as needed on how to preserve a good relationship with your chosen nanny.
-If the issues cannot be resolved, we are happy to provide you with a full replacement search at no additional cost within 60 days of the nanny’s hire.
-If the nanny elects to leave the position within the first year, we will apply a portion of the fees you have paid Adventure Nannies to your next search.
-Please review your Referral Agreement for additional information about our replacement and search credit policy.
+We understand that introducing new caretakers to your children can be stressful on all parties involved, and our team stays in touch after the placement is completed to provide guidance as needed on how to preserve a good relationship with your new employee.
+For peace of mind, we also offer a generous search credit if things don’t work out with your nanny or private educator at any time within the first year of employment.
+Please review your Referral Agreement for additional information about our search credit policy.

 Here are seven common mistakes to avoid when hiring a Nanny or Private Educator.